atomicdata-dev/atomic-data-docs/src/mutations/ownership.md

 The Owner of a Resource is the _authority_ of the content of the resource and its mutations.
 It can be either a person or some more abstract entity, such as an organization or some hardware running somewhere.
 You can think of an Owner as the one accepting Pull Requests in a Git repository.
+By _default_, the Owner is the Domain.

 The Owner identifies itself using a generated key-pair.
 It signs authored Mutations with his private key, so others can verify the authenticity of the Mutations using the corresponding public key.

-An owner SHOULD be explicitly referred to from every single Resource using the `owner` Property:
+If the Owner is not the domain, the owner SHOULD be explicitly referred to using the `owner` Property:

 - `owner` (required, AtomicURL, Owner) - the Owner of the resource